Octavian's military campaigns in Illyricum: Aftermath

+Though his campaign was lauded by the Senate, Octavian would only celebrate the victory later, postponing the triumph in Rome and celebrating it alongside that of the victory he achieved over Antony at Actium in 31 BC.
+It was not until years after the conflict that Augustus acknowledged the contributions of his commanders Agrippa and Statilius Taurus.
+However, the commanding officers under Octavian and his rival Antony celebrated triumphs during the 30s BC, such as Statilius Taurus in 34 BC, before he built the city of Rome's first fully stone amphitheater.
+Octavian was also able to return the military standards previously lost by Aulus Gabinius in Illyricum, which Octavian housed afterwards at the Porticus Octavia in Rome.

 According to some modern historians such as Ronald Syme, Johannes Kromayer, or Wilkes, this first war did not involve the interior territories of present-day Bosnia or the lower Sava valley.
 In fact, in the north the Roman armies did not advance beyond the stronghold of Siscia, while in the south they did not cross the Dinaric Alps, operating not far from the Adriatic coast.

 At the end of the third Illyrian campaign, Octavian left a legionary garrison at Siscia.
 In 32 BC, a number of colonies were founded along the Illyrian coast: at Pola and Iader, while new settlers went to increase the presence of Roman citizens in the old Caesarian colonies of Salona, Narona and Epidaurum.

 New disagreements with Mark Antony forced Octavian to suspend his military action, and the Dalmatian-Pannonian campaigns could only be resumed with Marcus Vipsanius Agrippa in 13 BC and, after the latter's death, with his stepson Tiberius in 12-9 BC.
 However, the complete subjugation of the area did not occur until the end of the Dalmatian-Pannonian revolt of 6-9 BC.

 Octavian and Agrippa used the proceeds of the Illyrian wars to finance the construction of public buildings in Rome, including the Basilica of Neptune, the Saepta Iulia and the Baths of Agrippa.